Mrmongoose64/learningJournal2024/README.md

 ## 2024-11-30

 I took screenshots of my randomised sound effect system, and wrote the tutorial for it.
-Despite my aforementioned struggles, the tutorial ended up being the shortest of the three I've now completed.
+Despite my aforementioned struggles, the tutorial ended up being the shortest of the three I've completed so far.

 ## 2024-12-03